Unray12/IoT_SmartHome/backend/README.md

-# University Library Management System
+# Home Guardian System

-This is the backend of ULMS.
+This is the backend of HGS.

 To run:
 `go run main.go`